nsh1999/mathillu/README.md

 - File I/O operations

 ## 📊 Mathematical Background

+### Coordinate System
+The application uses a pixel-based coordinate system where:
+- `center_x = 0`, `center_y = 0` centers the view at (0,0) in the complex plane
+- Positive `center_x` shifts the view right, negative shifts left
+- Positive `center_y` shifts the view down, negative shifts up
+- Values are in pixel units relative to the image center

 ### Mandelbrot Set
 The Mandelbrot set is a fractal defined by the equation: